About the COG-UK Consortium

 A welcome from our Executive Director and Chair, Professor Sharon Peacock

 Welcome to the COVID-19 Genomics UK (COG-UK) consortium website.
 We hope it provides an informative and engaging platform to find out more about the consortium’s incredible work in generating SARS-CoV-2 sequences and analysis to support the worldwide response to the COVID-19 pandemic.

 Our achievements to date, both in the volumes of data produced and the impact on human health, have far outpaced anything we thought possible when setting up the consortium in April 2020.
-By mid-January 2021, COG-UK had sequenced more than 200,000 SARS-CoV-2 genomes, provided data on viral transmission and introduction in care homes, universities, hospitals and through international travel, enabled the tracking and analysis of viral variants and developed freely available bioinformatics and data sharing tools.
+By the end of April 2021, COG-UK had sequenced more than 450,000 SARS-CoV-2 genomes, provided data on viral transmission and introduction in care homes, universities, hospitals and through international travel, enabled the tracking and analysis of viral variants and developed freely available bioinformatics and data sharing tools.

-The key to our success has been the breadth, quality and sheer hard work of the partners making up the collaboration: the four Public Health Agencies of the UK, numerous academic institutional partners across the four nations, the Wellcome Sanger Institute, and diagnostic laboratory partners including the Lighthouse Labs and multiple NHS laboratories.
+Key to our success has been the breadth, quality and sheer hard work of our members across all of the partners making up the collaboration: the four Public Health Agencies of the UK, numerous academic institutional partners across the four nations, the Wellcome Sanger Institute, and diagnostic laboratory partners including the Lighthouse Labs and multiple NHS laboratories.

 Underpinning all our activities have been our shared values of transparency, open access data release and collaborative working between public health, research and the NHS.